Home Loans For Seniors: Everything You Need To Know

 - Interest, rental property or dividend income: Federal tax returns, including IRS Form 1040

-- Annuities: Federal tax returns
+- Annuities: Federal tax returns, 1099s or annuity contracts

-- Pension: Retirement award letter
+- Pension: Retirement award letter or 1099s

 The Bottom Line